Qubes-Community/Contents/docs/hardware/hardware-selection.md

 DIY or commercially available corebooted (or librebooted?)
 [KCMA-D8](https://www.coreboot.org/Board:asus/kcma-d8)/[KGPE-D16](https://www.coreboot.org/Board:asus/kgpe-d16).
 Vikings is one vendor that appears to sell these.
 If used with Opteron Series 2 processors, no microcode blob is required.
+However, it is still recommended to include current microcode due to vulnerabilities.

 ### Intel ###